ericrsmith35/Lightning-Components/closeConsoleTabs/README.md

 [Lightning Console: Close all tabs option](https://success.salesforce.com/ideaView?id=0873A000000lIMlQAM)

+## Installation

+In your Developer Console, select File > New > Lightning Component > Name: closeConsoleTabs > Submit
+- For Component, replace everything shown with the contents of **closeConsoleTabs.cmp**
+- For Controller, replace everything shown with the contents of **closeConsoleTabsController.js**
+- For Design, replace everything shown with the contents of **closeConsoleTabs.design**

+Then select File > Save All

 ## Parameters

-It takes a single parameter: Close Pinned Tabs?
+The component takes a single parameter: Close Pinned Tabs?

 The default is false, which will leave any pinned tabs open.
 If set to true, then all tabs will be closed.